Following are a select group of leaders who will be joining us in London:

 Canada Pension Plan Investment Board

-Ms. Hogg is responsible for leading CPPIB’s global infrastructure program, based in London.
+Ms. Hogg was most recently responsible for leading CPPIB’s global infrastructure program, based in London.
 Prior to joining CPPIB, she was the Managing Partner of 3i’s infrastructure business, which she cofounded in 2005.
 While at 3i, she was appointed a member of the UK government’s Infrastructure Advisory Council, created to strengthen links between the government and the private sector.

 Ms. Hogg is a director of Anglian Water Group and Associated British Ports.
-She also sits on the board of Land Securities Group, a UK-listed FTSE 100 real estate investment trust.
+She is the incoming Chair of Land Securities Group, a UK-listed FTSE 100 real estate investment trust.
 She holds an MBA from the London Business School.